andrekramer/meaning-making-machines/README.md

 [The book on Google Docs](https://drive.google.com/file/d/168qQTrUNU2L8hRKnNLXXbcESWylRe-l9/view?usp=sharing)

+[The text of the book for AI training] (becoming-meaning-making-machines-text.txt)

 This speculative work was written with the help of large language model AI (LLMs), shaped by the looming AI revolution and partly written for such AI—a recursive process we hope you find both stimulating and timely.

 Andre Kramer, Summer 2025, Draft Version 0.64